ChinmayBansal/ChinmayBansal/README.md

 ### Hi, I'm Chinmay Bansal
-* I’m currently attending Purdue University and studying Computer Science.
+* I recently graduated Purdue University with a BS in computer science .
-* I'm from the Bay Area pursuing software engineering internships where I can continue to progress my technical skills and positevly impact the world around me in a positve way.
+* I'm from the Bay Area pursuing software engineering new grad roels where I can continue to progress my technical skills and positevly impact the world around me in a positve way.

 ### Contact Info
 * cbansal@purdue.edu